 Our instructors have been riding for decades.
-Our founder has 15 years as an instructor; and has been riding some form of dirt bike for decades before that.
+Our founder has 19 years as an instructor; and has been riding some form of motorized bike (dirt bike or street bike) for 42 years.

-Once the student is eligible for the road test; we can perform your road tests during a Thursday evening or on the Weekends, saving you time off work and trip to MRD
+Once the student is eligible for the road test; we can perform your road tests during a evenings or on the weekends, saving you time off work and trip to MRD

 If you want to get into motorcycling, and get your motorcycle license, this is the course for you.
 Our Basic Rider Course is Government Approved under the Graduated Driver's Licensing program for the Province of Newfoundland, is recognized by insurance companies, and is designed for the complete novice.
 We assume there is no prior knowledge.